sahilmalhotra0510/Projects/location/README.md

 B. [earthscape/open-webui-earthscape](https://github.com/earthscape/open-webui-earthscape/actions) - A little broken

-## Contribute in our Open WebUI "projects/location" folder
+## Contribute notes to our Open WebUI "projects/location" folder

 Our [customize.py script](setup/customize) is used to add our custom code.
 Our [sync.py script](setup/customize) removes custom code so we can sync with the parent.